where-engagement-proposal-copenhagen

 Amalienborg Palace Square Royal, grand Regal flair Moderate

-Local Tip: For a hidden gem, try Magstræde, one of Copenhagen’s oldest streets.
-Its cobblestones and colorful houses feel like stepping into a storybook.
+Local Tip: If you want something more hidden, try Magstræde.
+It’s one of Copenhagen’s oldest streets and feels like stepping straight into a storybook.

-10 Restaurants in Copenhagen to Savor the Moment:
+10 Restaurants in Copenhagen to go after your proposal:

-Schønnemann (Website) – Famous for Danish open sandwiches and schnapps.
+Schønnemann – Famous for Danish open sandwiches and schnapps.

 Høst – Cozy Nordic dishes with a Michelin nod.

-Silberbauers (Website) – Seasonal Danish food with a Michelin star.
+Silberbauers – Seasonal Danish food with a Michelin star.

 Vækst – Greenhouse dining with fresh, veg-focused plates.